 Since inception, we have incurred net losses and negative cash flows from our operations.
 Substantially all of our negative cash flows have resulted from funding our research and development programs and general and administrative costs associated with our operations.
-We incurred consolidated net losses of \$40.3 million, \$57.5 million and \$96.4 million for the years ended December 31, 2019, 2018 and 2017, respectively.
-As of December 31, 2019 and 2018, we had an accumulated deficit of \$216.8 million and \$178.8 million, respectively.
+We incurred consolidated net losses of \$63.8 million, \$40.3 million and \$57.5 million for the years ended December 31, 2020, 2019 and 2018, respectively.
+As of December 31, 2020 and 2019, we had an accumulated deficit of \$277.8 million and \$216.8 million, respectively.
 Our primary use of cash is to fund research and development costs and for general and administrative costs.
-Our operating activities used \$48.2 million, \$40.0 million and \$28.8 million of cash during the years ended December 2019, 2018 and 2017, respectively.
+Our operating activities used \$43.7 million, \$48.2 million and \$40.0 million of cash during the years ended December 2020, 2019 and 2018, respectively.
 We have financed our operations principally through proceeds from public offering and private placements of ordinary shares and loans from related and third parties, including a bank loan.
-For the year ended December 31, 2019, we have received aggregate net cash proceeds of \$68.6 million from sales of our equity securities.
-See "-F. Contractual Obligations and Commitments-Loan agreements" for a description of our loan agreements.
+For the year ended December 31, 2020, we have received aggregate net cash proceeds of \$120.3 million from sales of our equity securities.
+See "-E. Contractual Obligations and Commitments-Loan agreements" for a description of our loan agreements.

 Our liquidity is affected by financing activities, our clinical trials, and research and development and general and administrative expenses.
 We will need, among other things, additional capital resources.
-We are pursuing various financing alternatives to fund our operations in the medium to long term, including equity and debt financings, potential licensing and partnership arrangements, and sales of products after obtaining regulatory approvals.
+We are evaluating various financing alternatives to fund our operations in the medium to long term, including equity and debt financings, potential licensing and partnership arrangements, and sales of products after obtaining regulatory approvals.
 There can be no assurance that capital will be available as necessary to meet our working capital requirements or, if the capital is available, that it will be on terms acceptable to us.
 The issuances of additional equity securities by us may result in dilution in the equity interests of our current shareholders.
 Obtaining commercial loans, assuming those loans will be available, will increase our liabilities and future cash commitments and may include financial covenants and restrictions.
 If we are unable to obtain financing in the amounts and on terms deemed acceptable, our business and future success will be materially and adversely affected.